MaxGhenis/vote/_sources/2022/11/california.md

 Eyeballing [CDC data](https://www.cdc.gov/mmwr/volumes/70/ss/ss7009a1.htm), more liberal states appear to have greater percentages of abortions occurring after 21 weeks.
 For example, such abortions represent one percent of all abortions in the states that reported them, but 1.9% in Colorado, which [has no gestational limits](https://www.kff.org/womens-health-policy/state-indicator/gestational-limit-abortions/?currentTimeframe=0&sortModel=%7B%22colId%22:%22Location%22,%22sort%22:%22asc%22%7D).

-For a sense of magnitude, note that the commonly cited one percent figure excludes California and eight other states.[^abortion-states]
+The commonly cited figure that one percent of abortions occur after 21 weeks is based on data that excludes California and eight other states (California does not report abortion statistics).[^abortion-states]
-Overall they represented 4,882 abortions in 2019, or about 6,400 assuming the same rates among non-reporting states.
+In the reporting areas, 4,882 abortions occurred after 21 weeks in 2019; assuming the same rates among non-reporting states, that would be about 6,400 abortions.
-[About 20,000 infants](https://www.cdc.gov/reproductivehealth/maternalinfanthealth/infantmortality.htm) (babies in their first year) die in the US each year.
+For context, [about 20,000 infants](https://www.cdc.gov/reproductivehealth/maternalinfanthealth/infantmortality.htm) (babies in their first year) die in the US each year.

 [^abortion-states]: The CDC footnotes that "Data from 44 reporting areas; excludes eight reporting areas (California, District of Columbia, Illinois, Maryland, New Hampshire, New Mexico, New York State [excluding New York City], and Wisconsin) that did not report, did not report by number of previous induced abortions, or did not meet reporting standards."
 These reporting areas contain about 80 million combined residents, or about 24 percent of the US.